cloudfoundry/diego-release/examples/aws/README.md

   garden-runc: 1.0.0
 ```

-### Fill in `diego-sql` Stub (optional)

-If using a SQL store for the BBS, follow the directions to [fill in the Diego-SQL Stub](OPTIONAL.md#fill-in-diego-sql-stub) with the SQL database configuration.

 ### Fill in `Drivers` Stub (experimental) (optional)

 If you enabled volume services, follow these directions to [fill in the drivers Stub](OPTIONAL.md#fill-in-drivers-stub) with your driver configuration.